jmbarbone/facts/bench/bench.md

 #> 15     1000   100000 character
 #> 16    10000   100000 character
 #> 17       10  1000000 character
+#> 18      100  1000000 character
 #> Warning: Some expressions had a GC in every iteration; so filtering is disabled.
-#> 18      100  1000000 character
 #> 19     1000  1000000 character
+#> Warning: Some expressions had a GC in every iteration; so filtering is disabled.
 #> 20    10000  1000000 character
 #> 21       10      100 double
 #> 22      100      100 double